olssol/olssol.github.io/experts.md

 <h3>Feng Yuan, MD </h3>
 </header>

-<p>Dr. Yuan is our Chief Medical Advisor.
+<p>Dr. Yuan is our chief medical consultant.
 Dr. Yuan received his Doctor of
 Medicine in Pediatric Cardiac Surgery in 2005.
 Before coming to the US, Dr. Yuan worked many years as a specialized pediatric cardiovascular surgeon at Beijing Children’s Hospital and served as the Division Chief of the Department of